navadiyaharsh111/FinancialBot/README.md

-# Financial Question Answering System
+# Financial Bot RAG Pipeline

 Welcome to the Financial Question Answering System project!
 This project aims to enhance a language model's ability to answer financial queries by leveraging context from renowned financial books and implementing advanced techniques.